Graylog2/documentation/pages/searching/widgets.rst

 Or string values which can be used for grouping the aggregation (e.g an action field which contains the name of the controller action).

-Creating an aggregation
+Configuring an aggregation
 """""""""""""""""""""""
-By clicking on `+ Create` -> `Custom Aggreatation` a new empty widget will be shown on the very top of the Extended Search page.
+As describe in the previous section a click on `+ Create` -> `Aggreatation` will create an empty widget on the very top of the search page.
-A click on the chevron icon on the right side of the head will open the widget in a modal in the edit mode.
+A click on the `chevron icon -> Edit` on the right side of the head will open the widget in a modal in the edit mode.

 .. image:: /images/searching/views_create_aggregation.png
    :align: center